 - Social media investigation.

 If an employee is behaving questionably or alleging a work-related injury, you should have a social media investigation conducted to aid in determining the true extent of their injuries.
 Here at Alliance Risk Group, we also offer a Preliminary Claimant Investigation, or PCI.
 This thorough check of a claimant’s activities can go a long way toward identifying potential fraud.
 Alliance Risk Group’s PCIs include all of the following: Social Security/Address History check, DBA/Assumed Business Filings, Federal Criminal Search, National Criminal Search, Statewide Criminal Search, Countywide Civil Search, Federal Civil Search, Department of Corrections check, Compliance Sanction Search, National Sex Offender Registry, and Bankruptcy Liens & Judgments.

 When conducted by licensed and trained private investigators, field investigations are a fantastic way to observe claimants in their natural environments and determine whether fraud has occurred.
 Video obtained of fraudulent activity by your employees is key if you decide to pursue a 114A fraud finding at the New York State Workers Compensation Board.

 Fraud is a Class E felony and is punishable by fines and/or jail time.
 If you have reason to believe that your claimant is malingering or lying about a workplace-related injury, do your due diligence.
-Private investigative companies like Alliance Worldwide Investigative Group are highly trained when it comes to assessing the activity level of a claimant and assembling the case you need to pursue a fraud finding with the Workers’ Compensation Board.
+Private investigative companies like Alliance Risk Group are highly trained when it comes to assessing the activity level of a claimant and assembling the case you need to pursue a fraud finding with the Workers’ Compensation Board.